-This is an advanced topic that assumes a solid knowledge of LookML.
+This is an advanced topic that assumes that the reader has a solid knowledge of LookML.

 With LookML refinements, you can adapt an existing view or Explore without editing the LookML file that contains it.
 This is ideal for: